2 Common Fruits You Should Avoid While Breastfeeding

 Image: IStock

-Now that you know what fruits to avoid during breastfeeding let’s understand what options that leaves you.
+Now that you know what fruits to avoid during breastfeeding, let’s understand which fruits to eat while breastfeeding.
 Well, to replace citrus fruits, include fruits like mango and papaya, which will help you maintain Vitamin C levels in your body, without the obtrusive citric acid and its nasty side effects.

 Paulina Allure, a mother of two, describes how she includes mango in her healthy smoothie while breastfeeding.
 She explains, “I start off with a smoothie, and I add in some oat milk, which is my favorite type of milk.
 Of course, some almond butter, which I add to every smoothie, and some flax meal, hemp seeds, and spinach.
 And then lastly, add in some frozen mango, which just makes this sweet and slushie and just a really good smoothie (i).”